How to Meet Asynchronously at Polynomial Cost: Applications: solving problems for multiple asynchronous agents

 Below we specify what an agent $a$ with label $L$ does in each state and how it transits from state to state.
 Each agent has a set variable $W$, called its {\em bag}, initialized to $\{L\}$, where $L$ is its label.
-At each point of the execution of the algorithm the value of the bag is the set of labels of agents that $a$ has been informed about.
+At each point of the execution of the algorithm the value of the bag is the set of labels of agents that $a$ has been informed about {(the bag of an agent is the set of labels it has heard of)}.
 More precisely, during any meeting of $a$ with agents whose current values of their bags are $W_1,W_2,\dots, W_i$, respectively, agent $a$ sets the value of its bag $W$ to $W\cup W_1 \cup W_2 \cup \dots \cup W_i$.
 Notice that since each bag can be only incremented, the number of updates of each bag is at most $k-1$, where $k$ is the number of agents.

 State {\em traveller}.